lndrfox/twitter-clone/README.md

 # IMPORTANT

-This project is a twitter clone in node and vue-cli.
+This project is a twitter clone in vue.
 It was done as a University project during a web development course as part of the 6th semester of my bachelor in computer science.
 70% of it was developed in the span of ten days so clean code was not the priority.